ooni/translations/Guidelines for OONI Explorer.md

 * Use gender-neutral terminology when referring to the user

-* Be concise (but clear) to fit the translation within the character limits
+* Be concise (but clear) to fit the translation within potential character limits

 * When/if possible, think about localization beyond translation (for example, you can include "GR" as the country code for "Greece" in the Greek translation) - without changing